SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Local_database_on_WSL/Local_database_on_WSL.md

 # Local database on WSL

-If you deployed DataMiner by using the [pre-installed DataMiner Virtual Hard Disk](xref:Using_a_pre_installed_DataMiner_VHDX) and you chose to install the databases locally on WSL, both Cassandra Cluster and OpenSearch run locally on the Virtual Machine on Windows Subsystem for Linux (WSL).
+If you deployed DataMiner by using the [pre-installed DataMiner Virtual Hard Disk](xref:Using_a_pre_installed_DataMiner_VHDX) and you chose the *Self-Hosted - Local Storage* database type option, both Cassandra Cluster and OpenSearch run locally on the Virtual Machine on Windows Subsystem for Linux (WSL).

 This allows you to easily get started with a database setup that supports all DataMiner functionalities.